pnp/blog/content/post/deploy-spfx-in-hub-site/index.md

 draft: false
 ---

-## Deploying and Installing SharePoint Framework (SPFx) using PowerShell to a hub site
+## Deploying and Installing SharePoint Framework (SPFx) using PowerShell to Hub Site and Associated Sites

 [SharePoint Framework] (https://aka.ms/spfx) (SPFx) is an extensibility model for Microsoft 365.
 It provides a set of tools and libraries that developers can use to create client-side web parts, extensions, and other customizations.

-In this article, we will explain the PowerShell code that can be used to deploy and install SPFx packages to multiple site collections within a hub site.
-There is no "hub site app catalog." at the time of writing the current blog post.
+In this article, we will explain the PowerShell code that can be used to deploy and install SPFx packages to a hub site and associated sites.
+There is no "hub site app catalog" at the time of writing the current blog post.
 Instead, each site collection in SharePoint Online can have its own app catalog, or the tenant can have a tenant-level app catalog.
 One scenerio to use the script is to deploy or update SPFx solution(s) across all intranet sites associated with a hub site.

 The script provided in the code above is designed to deploy SPFx packages to all site collections that are associated with a particular hub site.
 If an app catalog does not exist in a site collection, the script will create one before deploying the SPFx package.